 - 1/4 cup all purpose flour (for coating roast)

 - 1/4 cup chopped parsley leaves

-- Transfer browned roast to slow cooker and top with the carrots, celery, onions, and garlic.
+- Add to Slow Cooker – Transfer browned roast to slow cooker on top of the veggies.

 Cook the Roast

-- Slice the roast against the grain.
+- Cut Roast – Slice the roast against the grain or use two forks to shred into big chunks.
 Serve on a platter with the bowl of vegetables and the gravy on the side.

 - Category: Main Dish, Slow Cooker

 Keywords: Slow Cooker Pot Roast, Pot Roast with Gravy, Crockpot Pot Roast